scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Do we actually need to solve this reverse path refresh problem?

-* CONTRA: It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
+* Contra: It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
-* PRO: The client may happen to have an old-ish path.
+* Pro: The client may happen to have an old-ish path.
 If we can't refresh, the client always needs to consider whether a path is valid "long enough", which might only be possible to guess.
-* CONTRA: Sending keep-alives sounds like a connection based protocol.
+* Contra: Sending keep-alives sounds like a connection based protocol.
 It also means we need to figure out when to stop sending keep-alives.
-* CONTRA: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are required anyway.
+* Contra: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are required anyway.